cupcake-recipes.com

 Final Thoughts

-Chicken Parmesan slice on plate showing perfect texture and swirl pattern
+Chicken Parmesan recipe slice on plate showing perfect texture and swirl pattern

-A classic Italian-American dish featuring crispy breaded chicken cutlets topped with marinara sauce and melted mozzarella cheese.
+Classic Chicken Parmesan featuring crispy breaded chicken cutlets topped with marinara sauce and melted mozzarella and parmesan cheeses.

 Prep : 10 Total : 25 minutes